 Housing and Buildings Landscape, 2019

-Housing violations and permits issued show the landscape of housing in New York City.
+permits issued show the landscape of housing in New York City.
 Housing violations show where apartments are substandard and new building permits show where a neighborhood is changing.

 Click the map and legend to see different features.
 Click and search the widgets to see where violations are located by Council District and Zip code.